-The Lilly Library building is closed from December 6th, 2019 until Summer 2021.
-Some services and access to materials will be available in Herman B Wells Library starting March 2, 2020.
+The Lilly Library building remains closed until Summer 2021.
 Learn more about the Lilly Library renovation.

 You’ll want to start by setting up an account in the Lilly Library Request System.
 Then, select books, manuscripts or other items to view.